vuxcode/pr1-project-IsakIzzy/README.md

 Margin 0 px on body in CSS??

-There is something I still missing.
+There is something I am still missing.
 When I make the window smaller, the right section places itself under the left section... this is't something I want.
 I want them to always be lined at the sides.
 Perhapse there could be that smaller sizes makes the user need to scroll to the sides to see the full page, rather then the sections moving positions.
 (On phones there should be a different design though, but that's not something I will prioritize for now.)
 Tried margin auto.
 Didn't work.

 4-10-23
 Today I will try to get the functions for a timer down.
 I will try to look a bit at how a countdown in JS should work.
 Before that, I decided to calculate the user input into seconds.
 The user can still enter minutes, but the minutes will be calculated into seconds with simple math.
 Im not sure if this is what I need yet.